-High school students and students possessing a bachelor's degree (or higher) should apply for financial aid by completing the GSFAPPS.
+High school students and students possessing a bachelor's degree (or higher) may apply for financial aid on the FAFSA or by completing the GSFAPPS.
 (Georgia Student Financial Aid Application System) Instructions for completing the GSFAPPS can be found on the CTC website.
-(Please note that because GSFAPPS is a Web application, you may encounter intermittent problems with access or the ability to transmit the application.
-If you do, please contact the Georgia Student Finance Commission (GSFC) at 1-800-505-4732 to request assistance.)
+(Please note that because GSFAPPS is a web application, you may encounter intermittent problems with access or the ability to transmit the application.
+If you do, please contact the Georgia Student Finance Commission (GSFC) at 1-800-505-4732 to request assistance).
+The FAFSA is acceptable as well.